 DEAR FRIENDS, THE 11/11 SAFARI IS NOW FULLY BOOKED.
 Please e-mail me if you’d like to attend the next one, which will happen 12/2 Safari – thank you!

-Hear Ye, Hear Ye! — all those interested in observing — and learning the story of — one of the foundational wild parrot colonies in Brooklyn, please join us for the next Wild Parrots Safari, which will happen on Saturday, 8/5/2017 at Brooklyn College.
+Hear ye, hear ye — those interested in observing, documenting, or merely paying respects to one of Brooklyn’s foundational wild parrot flocks, please RSVP for the next Wild Parrots Safari, happening Saturday, 11/4/2017 at Brooklyn College.

 Time: 11:00 AM.